 3. Challenge negative thoughts

-When our mood is suffering, it’s not uncommon for us to have many negative thoughts.
+When our mood is suffering, it’s not uncommon for us to have negative thoughts.
 These could be things like “I can’t cope”, “I’m so useless”, or “I’m a failure.”

 The other common type of negative thinking is ‘catastrophising‘, which can lead us to look at the future through a negative lens and predict the worst outcome.
 For example, we might think, “I’m never going to get a job”, “I’m not going to be able to pay my mortgage”, or “I can’t go.
 What if no one likes me?”